 Unit Reference Y/506/9232 Level 2 Credit Value 2 Guided Learning Hours 7 Total Unit Time 20 (7GLH + 13 hours for independent research and assessment) Unit Summary This unit outlines knowledge and skills relating to reflective practice in a youth work setting.
 Learners must have access to a real work environment.
-Learning Outcomes (1 to 2) The learner will: Assessment Criteria (1.1 to 2.5) The learner can: The learner will: The learner can: Understand the principles of The learner can:1.1.
+Learning Outcomes (1 to 2) The learner will: Assessment Criteria (1.1 to 2.5) The learner can: Understand the principles of reflective practice in youth work.
+1.1.
 Define reflective practice within the context of youth work.
-1. Understand the 1.1.
-Define reflective practice within the Understand the principles of reflective practice 1.1.
-Define reflective practice within the context of youth work.1.2.
-Describe the benefits of reflection in Understand the principles of reflective practice Define reflective practice within the context of youth work.
+1.2.
 Describe the benefits of reflection in developing youth work practice.
-Describe the key components of a model
+1.3.
+Describe the key components of a model of reflective practice.
+Be able to use reflective practice in youth work.
+2.1.
+Use a reflective practice model in relation to own youth work.2.2.
+Use reflective practice to review own strengths and areas for development.

-- 2.3.
-Create a development plan with SMART objectives to address personal learning and support needs. - 2.4.
-Implement a development plan to address own learning and support needs. - 2.5.
+2.3.
+Create a development plan with SMART objectives to address personal learning and support needs.
+2.4.
+Implement a development plan to address own learning and support needs.
+2.5.
 Outline how reflective practice relates to organisational performance, appraisal and supervision within own youth work setting.